|

 ED.
 1893.

 Well known hardy variety from Scotland.
-Beautiful orange colour when fully ripe.
 Tangy and juicy.
 Reliable cropper and always

 |